Summary

 Has your brain switched off yet?
 Ours, too.

 Doctor bios are some of the most important pieces of content for patient acquisition.
-From our 2024 study (more on that soon), 92% of patients read physician bios before scheduling their first appointment.
+In our 2024 study (more on that soon), we found that 92% of patients read physician bios before scheduling their first appointment.
 Bios matter — a lot.

 Yet, some bios read like they’re starring in “How to Lose a Reader in 10 Words.”
 They might cover the doctor’s educational background, credentials, and research — and even spice it up with a fun fact or hobby — but often fail to highlight the elements that truly matter to prospective patients.